 The topping lift holds the back of the boom up.

-The boom vang holds the boom down when beating to wind.
-On down wind legs the boom vang can be loosened to provide more shape to the sail.
+The boom vang holds the boom down when beating to the wind.
+On downwind legs, the boom vang can be loosened to provide more shape to the sail.

 The cunningham pulls the sail down tight and is used also when reefing.